boomiikas/Patient-Dataset-for-Clustering---MLOps/README.md

-# 🩺 Patient Clustering Web App (Gradio + Python)
+# 🩺 Patient Clustering Web App (Gradio + Python + MLflow)

 This is a **Machine Learning + Web App** built using [Gradio](https://www.gradio.app/).
 It provides a simple **login system** and, after successful login, allows users to input patient details for clustering and prediction.
+The project also integrates **MLflow** for experiment tracking and MLOps workflow management.

 ---